Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

 #.
 On the *Configuration* page you have the following options for both a
    mainnet and testnet node.

-   - **Run a [Mainnet/Testnet] node at start-up**: When selected, the node runs when the system starts.
+   - **Run a [mainnet/testnet] node at start-up**: When selected, the node runs when the system starts.
 Choose this option when you plan to use the node frequently and need it to be up-to-date at short notice.
-If you don’t select this option, you’ll have to start the node manually when required, for example, when you want to use the Desktop Wallet or concordium-client.
+If you don’t select this option, you’ll have to start the node manually when required, for example, when you want to use the Desktop Wallet or Concordium Client.
      If you choose to start the node manually, it might take longer for the node to get up-to-date with the blockchain depending on when the node was last up-to-date.